-Below are a few images from the Ladies Chainsaw Safety night we held at our Northwood Store on the 12th August, 2015.
-Another fantastic night!
-Well done to all the ladies who came along!!!
+Below are a few images from the Ladies Chainsaw Safety night we held at our Northwood Store in previous years.

 And here are a few images from the Chainsaw Safety night that was held at our Blenheim Road store...

 Chainsaw Safety Tips...